miohtama/opsec/source/team/index.rst

 **Data dumps are cleaned from sensitive information?** Yes / No

-Instead of working with full datasets, there exist a repeatable process of making a cleaned dataset with sensitive information removed from the production data.
+Instead of working with full production datasets, there exist a repeatable process of making a cleaned dataset with sensitive information removed from the data.

 The data scrubbing process e.g. can reset

 * User email addresses

-* Phone numbers
+* Phone numbers, physical addresses and social security number

 * Password hashes